multi-coop/datami/README.md

         description: number of items per page
         default: 20
         type: number
+        notes:
-        notes: must be > 1, or the default value will be used
+        - must be > 1 and within allowed values, or a default value will be used (the closest value from allowed values array)
+        - values : [3, 5, 10, 15, 20, 25, 50, 100]
 ```

 ---